-The CSI Crime Scene Investigation episode "Alter Boys", where a man in bloody clothes is found by the police trying to bury two bodies in the desert.
+The CSI: Crime Scene Investigation episode "Alter Boys", where a man in bloody clothes is found by the police trying to bury two bodies in the desert.
 As it turns out, the real killer is his (literal) Evil Twin, who had talked him into hiding the bodies to protect him.
 Unlike most examples, the main characters can't prove that he wasn't the real perp, since every little bit of evidence point to him (twins sharing the same DNA and all), so he is sentenced to life in prison, and while in there he commits suicide.

 In the 90s live-action Zorro, a laborer drives away the man who killed his employer with his musket shortly before the Alcalde arrives.
-Seeing a man killed by a gunshot wound and a man with a recently fired gun (And with the only actual witness to the incident unconscious and unable to testify), the Alcalde decides that the laborer killed his employer and does his best to railroad him to a prompt hanging.
+Seeing a man killed by a gunshot wound and a man with a recently fired gun (And with the only other witness to the actual incident unconscious and unable to testify), the Alcalde decides that the laborer killed his employer and does his best to railroad him to a prompt hanging.

 The show Yours Truly, Johnny Dollar once had the PI interrupt a murder.
 The murderer locked him in a closet with the murder weapon and then called the police.
 Naturally, the police had a hard time believing the story.

 Happens to Paul Luther, the Franciscan monk in Eternal Darkness: Sanity's Requiem.
 Unusually for this trope, he immediately screams for help; then again, since the murder "weapon" was a Body Horror forcing its way out of the victim's chest, he probably couldn't have picked it up.
 Unfortunately, since the whole church is in on an Ancient Conspiracy, it doesn't help him avoid the frame-up.